1-626-673-7978 Tues-Sat 1-6pm

 We do our best to keep our rates extremely competitive and very fair for the services we provide and our experience.
-If you are away for extended periods of time or choose to pre pay for a month of dog walking or other similar scenarios, we do offer a bit of a break.
 Our goal is not to break your bank, but this is how we make our living, so when we choose to offer a lower rate it's because it's the fair and right thing to do for you.
 We care about our clients and their pets, so if there is a need, we always do our very best to fill that need.
-We will always give you the best possible rate we can!
+We will always give you the best possible rate we can and do our very best to work ethically within your budget.

 By not offering across the board discounts, we are able to donate services and offer to care for pets for clients who are hospitalized or in hospice or do the extra special something for a client in need.
-We want to continue to do those things and we can't if we discount rates too often or too much.
+We want to continue to do those things and we can't if we discount rates.

-PLUS, we are sooo worth what we charge!
+PLUS, we are sooo worth more than what we charge!
 Every one of us!

 What kind of pets do you care for?

-We've come up with a list of 30 different types of pets we've taken care of in the last ten years.
+We've come up with a list of 30 different types of pets we've taken care of in the last 30 years.

 Here's a start to the list: